farhan90/cse533/HW1-JS/README.txt

 The default config file 'config.json' shows deposit, withdraw, failed withdraw, and getBalance all one one account.
 It also shows how to manually set the reqId, the two last transactions share a reqId w/ the first transaction.
 One will produce an outcome of Processed, the other InconsistentHistory

+The config file 'configShowingRandom.json' shows how to setup the randomization

+Both 'random' and 'transaction' keys are optional